Susan Lucci says she was 'shocked' when swimsuit photos went viral

 Soap star Susan Lucci revealed she was "shocked" by the response she received when paparazzi shots of her at the beach in February went viral.

-The actress, known for her iconic role as Erica Kane on "All My Children," appeared on Australian morning show "Today Extra" where she opened up about the sexy swimsuit pics.
+The actress, known for her iconic role as Erica Kane on "All My Children," appeared on the Australian morning show "Today Extra," where she opened up about the sexy swimsuit pics.

 "I was so shocked' [at the positive response]," Lucci told show hosts David Campbell and Sonia Kruger before admitting that she didn't mind the photos.
-"But they were such nice pictures."
+"They were such nice pictures."

 The actress became the subject of many headlines after the paparazzi beach photos went viral.
 Soon after, Lucci found herself being praised for her youthful look and fit figure at the age of 71.